natemcmaster/blog/_posts/dev/2018-07-25-netcore-plugins.md

 ```

 The `sharedTypes` parameter is important: this is used to define types which must exchange between the plugin and the host.
 These types are used to ensure consistent type identity.
+[Read more details about this here.][shared-types]

 Once you have the loader, you can then use `PluginLoader.LoadDefaultAssembly()` or `LoadAssembly(AssemblyName)` to get
 `System.Reflection.Assembly` objects.
 You can get from this object to executing code using a little bit of reflection.